 Unlike in multiletter phonograms like sh, each letter in a blend keeps its own sound.
 When your child sounds out a word containing a blend, each letter should be pronounced during the blending process.
 With practice, your child will recognize the three-letter blends and be able to blend them quickly while reading, as we do in everyday speech.

-When we introduce blends, we use the letter tiles.
+When we introduce blends in All About Reading Level 2, we use the letter tiles.
 Here’s an excerpt from the teacher’s manual showing how we do this:

 After your child understands the concept, three-letter blends can be practiced with our Word Flippers.